-Warehouse receipts are signed by the warehouse keeper, which guarantees the existence and availability of a specific quantity of a commodity.
+A Warehouse Receipt is a document used in futures markets to guarantee the quantity and quality of a particular commodity that is stored within an approved facility.
+Warehouse Receipts are signed by the warehouse keeper, which guarantees the existence and availability of a specific quantity of a commodity.
 They are used as an instrument of transfer in cash (spot) and futures transactions.

-Warehouse receipts are used in many instances where a seller forms a contract with a producer, purchasing certain goods that are not in stock, then they use warehouse receipts to claim the product at the warehouse.
+Warehouse Receipts are used in the instances where a seller forms a contract with a producer, purchasing certain goods that are not in stock, then they use Warehouse Receipts to claim the product at the warehouse.

-What’s an example of when to use a warehouse receipt?
+What’s a practical example of when to use a Warehouse Receipt?

-Here’s an example: Let’s say Jake Smith has approached a rice producer and ordered a shipment of rice.
-The rice hasn’t been produced yet, but Smith has already signed a contract with the producer and agreed on a price for the delivery of the rice for an agreed-upon quantity, once it becomes available.
+Here’s an example: Let’s say Jake Smith has approached a rice farmer and ordered a large shipment of rice.
+The rice hasn’t been produced yet, but Smith has already signed a contract with the producer and agreed on a delivery price and quantity for whenever the product becomes available.